pvillela/go-foa-realworld/README.md

 ## To-dos:

+- Create web handlers for non-POST methods
+- Create Default ReqCtxExtractor
-v Complete first pass at SFLs. v Review use of pointers, clean it up. v Review model in terms of relationships and how they should be represented.
+- Implement correct request context logic with Context.
+Initially, ReqCtx is only used as an intermediary to get username and is not being stored in Context. v Complete first pass at SFLs. v Review use of pointers, clean it up. v Review model in terms of relationships and how they should be represented.